jonathanking/protein-transformer/README.md

   --cluster             Set of parameters to facilitate training on a remote
                         cluster.
 Limited I/O, etc.
   --restart             Does not resume training.
-  --restart_opt         Resumes training but does not load the optimizerstate.
+  --restart_opt         Resumes training but does not load the optimizer
+                        state.
+  --checkpoint_time_interval CHECKPOINT_TIME_INTERVAL
+                        The amount of time (in hours) after which a model checkpoint is made, regardless of its performance.
+  --load_chkpt LOAD_CHKPT
+                        Path from which to load a model checkpoint.

 ```